gvwilson/thirdbit/src/fiction/santas/index.md

 only slightly quieter than the grenade's.

-"Come on ya sock-chewin' deviants!" the big santa bellowed, hefting his really quite large ax as a UPOF[^upof] crashed through a window upstairs and landed in the front yard with a wet *thud*.
+"Come on ya sock-chewin' deviants!" the big santa bellowed, hefting his unreasonably large ax as a UPOF[^upof] crashed through a window upstairs and landed in the front yard with a wet *thud*.
 Boots and broken glass clattered on the porch roof.